krizhnaa/Python-Tests/README.md

             # PascalCase to be used while naming a class in python.
             # Creating Attribute for the Objects.
             # Using Constructors.

+> 18/11/23 : Learning to read from and write to a file